 FIRE has been honored to work closely with local Rotary Clubs since 2004.
 During the 2004 and 2005 aid distribution trips in Mongolia, the assistants and translators were volunteers from the Ulaanbaatar RotarAct Club.
-In 2006, FIRE brought 80 computers to Mongolia.
-In cooperation with the Ulaanbaatar Rotary Club, they were each loaded with English language teaching software and distributed to 12 schools in both Ulaanbaatar and rural Mongolia, including a deaf student learning lab and vocational school.
+In 2006, in cooperation with the Ulaanbaatar Rotary Club, FIRE brought 80 computers to Mongolia — each loaded with English language teaching software and distributed to 12 schools in both Ulaanbaatar and rural Mongolia, including a deaf-student learning lab and vocational school.

-FIRE’s Executive Director is a member of the Flagstaff Rotary Club and was a member of District 5510’s Group Study Exchange (GSE) trip to Bangladesh in 2013.
+Meredith Potts, FIRE’s Executive Director, is a member of the Flagstaff Rotary Club and was a member of District 5510’s Group Study Exchange (GSE) trip to Bangladesh in 2013.
 FIRE continues to visit, speak at and work with Rotary Clubs around the world.
-FIRE’s collaboration with Rotary International has helped shaped its program and continues to be an invaluable partnership.
-Please do not hesitate to contact us today for more information, to hose FIRE as a guest speaker or to partner with us.
+Our collaboration with Rotary International has helped shape our programs and continues to be an invaluable partnership.
+Please do not hesitate to contact us today for more information, to host FIRE as a guest speaker, or to partner with us.

-- 2,000 people were started with HBV vaccine
+- 2,000 people were started with the HBV vaccine

 - 2,588 ultrasound examinations were given